romainmenke/Jenerator/README.md

 [Example](https://github.com/romainmenke/Jenerator/tree/master/examples/sample "Example")

-The top level Type will have a `fromSource()` method that can be used to fetch the data to goes with the model.
-Obviously you can and should modify this to create other queries.
+The generated Swift code will have template documentation making it easy for you to add some extra info about each Type.

+If the code was generated from a remote API call it will include a method to repeat the query.
+The method can be modified easily to have parameters.
+In seconds you can have an awesome dynamic SDK for any API.

 Note :

-Swift CLI's don't like urls as arguments, will see if I can fix it in an update.
+Swift CLI's don't like urls as arguments, that is why they need the double quotes, I will see if I can fix it in an update.